Selckë: Name

 The name of the settlement Selckë is formed from the Slavic word for village Selo and the suffix ci referring to a resident's name.
 The current name was derived either from the Slavic form Selbska, with a sound change of s to c or from the Slavic Sel'ce with the addition of the suffix ka.
+In Aromanian the village is known as Selitskã and in Greek as Σέλτση.